Last Updated on July 16, 2021 by Maggie Sutton

 4. Create Some Competition

-Your real estate agent should help you come up with a marketing strategy that will hopefully stir up some competition for your home.
+Your real estate agent should also help you come up with a marketing strategy that will hopefully stir up some competition for your home.
 If you work with a Homes for Heroes real estate specialist, they’ll also save you money in the process.
-Heroes who sell a house through our unique program save an average of $2,400.

 5. Don’t Show All Your Cards